search icon

 Statutory Agent Definition

-There is also a third method called the nonstatutory conversion which is hardly ever used these days (check out nonstatutory conversion definition).
-In general, the nonstatutory conversion is similar to the statutory merger, but while each step in the statutory merger is a relatively seamless and automatic process, with a nonstatutory conversion each step needs separate transfer documents.
-More on the statutory merger definition.
+There is also a third method called the non-statutory conversion, which is hardly ever used these days (check out the non-statutory conversion definition).
+In general, the non-statutory conversion is similar to the statutory merger, but while each step in the statutory merger is a relatively seamless and automatic process, with a non-statutory conversion, each step needs separate transfer documents.
+Learn more about the statutory merger definition here.

 See also: Statutory Merger vs. Statutory Conversion

 Another option is to hire a business services company.
-While there aren’t nearly as many options as there are for forming an LLC or corporation, there are still several reputable companies offering business conversion service.
-Take a look at a few of our favorite options:
+While there aren’t nearly as many options as there are for forming an LLC or corporation, there are still several reputable companies offering business conversion services.
+Take a look at a few of the top options:

-• Swyft FilingsSwyft Filings has a great price point for this service, and they’ll complete every step of the process on your behalf.
-When they’re finished, they’ll upload all of the relevant documents to your convenient online dashboard.
+• Swyft FilingsSwyft Filings has a great price point for this service, and they’ll complete every step of the process on the company’s behalf.
+When they’re finished, they’ll upload all of the relevant documents to a convenient online dashboard.
 It’s also worth noting that Swyft Filings receives spectacular customer feedback.

-• LegalZoom: LegalZoom is perhaps the best-known company in the business services industry, and while their pricing is a bit higher than Swyft Filings, they’re still a strong option.
-LegalZoom covers this service with a 100% satisfaction guarantee that ensures you’ll receive a full refund if you’re unhappy with their service for any reason.
+• LegalZoom: LegalZoom is perhaps the best-known company in the business services industry, and while their pricing has historically been a bit higher than Swyft Filings, they’re still a strong option.
+LegalZoom covers this service with a 100% satisfaction guarantee that ensures customers receive a full refund if they’re unhappy with their service for any reason.

 • BizFilings: Another solid choice for this service is BizFilings.
-While their pricing does vary depending on which state you’re converting a business in, you can always count on them to provide strong services at reasonable rates.
+While their pricing does vary depending on which state the conversion is occurring in, BizFilings reliably provides strong services at reasonable rates.

 In Conclusion

 The statutory conversion is by far the easiest and most popular way to convert one entity type to another, but it’s still not available in all 50 states.
-Therefore, if you own a business in one of the 15 states that doesn’t allow statutory conversions, you’ll need to do a statutory merger instead.
+Therefore, business owners who operate in one of the 15 states that don’t allow statutory conversions will need to do a statutory merger instead.

-If either process gets overwhelming, keep in mind that there are reputable companies that can help you out.
-If you run into any trouble, give Swyft Filings, LegalZoom, or BizFilings a call and they’ll handle the process on your behalf.
+If either process gets overwhelming, small business owners should keep in mind that there are reputable companies that can help them out with the conversion process.

 zenbusiness logo